 Beat in the vegetable oil, milk, egg, and vanilla extract.

 Add flour, oats, baking powder, baking soda, and salt and gently mix until combined.
 DO NOT over mix.

 Slowly fold in the chocolate chips.

 Pour the batter into a greased 9x5 inch bread pan.

 Bake for 45 - 50 minutes.

 *I recommend checking the bread at the 35 minute mark to see if the crust is browning too quickly.
 If it is, cover with foil paper and continue baking for the remaining time.

-Cool in pan for 30 minutes.
+Cool in pan for 10 minutes.
+Remove and cool completely.
 Slice and serve.

 © Beat Bake Eat.
 All images & content are copyright protected.
 Unauthorized use and/or duplication of this material without written consent from this site’s author and/or owner is strictly prohibited.